 – Pack things in duffel bags, garbage bags or collapsible carriers as there won’t be room to store luggage in the dorm rooms.

 – Beyond the obvious like clothing, laundry basket and toiletries—these are some additional popular key items you may not have thought of:

 – Approved power strip, shower caddy, flip flops for bathroom, first aid kit, new sleep on latex pure green firm mattress pad (some recommend the egg crate version)

 – Make sure your twin sheets are XL for dorm room mattresses.

 – A fan for air and white noise in the dorm

 – A laptop computer lock and external hard drive to back-up information.
 My son’s computer crashed in the fall and he lost a term paper.

-– Smaller sized Britta water filtration system—cheaper than plastic bottles, no hauling cases and better for the environment
+– Smaller sized Britta water filtration system—cheaper than plastic bottles which then need to be thrown in a Manly Rubbish Removal for recycling thus no hauling cases and better for the environment

 – A small touch light (or light up mirror for girls) offers a way to walk in the room after hours without flipping on the overhead lights.